IneptusMechanicus/vimneptus/README.md

 * [ripgrep](https://github.com/BurntSushi/ripgrep) - Telescope uses ripgrep as a dependency for Live Grep Searching through files.
 For Linux, it should be present in the default package repos.

 ## Debuggers

-I use the neovim DAP client for PHP web dev, Neovim plugin dev and a little bit of Rust.
-At least those are the debuggers I have currently set up.
-The for rust and php you are going to need the following system packages:

-* [lldb](https://lldb.llvm.org/) - The LLVM debugger tool.
-This is used for debugging Rust Code, since it's built using LLVM tools.
-* [xdebug](https://xdebug.org/) - PHP Xdebug, your standard PHP debugger
+This config have an nvim-dap setups for PHP, Rust, GDScript and Nvim Lua.

-For further info on the setup, look at the [Debugger Adapter Installation Guide](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) for `nvim-dap`
+For further info on the setup and required packages, look at the [Debugger Adapter Installation Guide](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) for `nvim-dap`

 ---